Shennongjia: Climate

+Shennongjia has a humid subtropical climate (Köppen: Cwa).

 Economy

 The district is mountainous and (as its name suggested) heavily forested, which, historically, made forestry the main industry.
 Over 100,000 cubic meters of timber was produced in the district annually from the 1960s to 1980s (over 1,000,000 m3 in the 1970s), but in the late 1990s the focus was switched from logging to forest conservation.
 Officially, felling of natural forest completely ceased in March 2000.